Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Background

-An \emph{(extended) basis unnatural transformation} $\eta: H \leadsto (H')^n$ for mapper cosheaves $H$ and $H'$ is a collection of maps
+An \emph{(extended) basis unnatural transformation} $\eta\colon H \leadsto (H')^n$ for mapper cosheaves $H$ and $H'$ is a collection of maps

 for all basis elements $S_\rho$ from $\rho \in K$.
-A \emph{basis $n$-assignment} (or simply a basis assignment) is a pair of extended basis unnatural transformations

-\end{definition} The modification presented here from \cite{chambers2023bounding} is to include the maps $\eta_{S^n_\sigma}$ along with $\eta_{S_\sigma}$ as part of the basis $n$-assignment.
-In the previous paper, the authors used the fact that the maps $\eta_{S_\sigma}$ could be used to determine $\eta_{S^n_\sigma}$.
-However, in this paper, the matrix representations introduced in Section \ref{sec:DataStructure} do not allow for easy computation of this extension.
+A \emph{basis $n$-assignment} (or simply a \emph{basis assignment}) is a pair of extended basis unnatural transformations $ \phi\colon F \leadsto G^n $ and $ \psi\colon G \leadsto F^n. $ \end{definition} The modification from \cite{chambers2023bounding} presented here is to include the maps $\eta_{S^n_\sigma}$ along with $\eta_{S_\sigma}$ as part of the basis $n$-assignment.
+In \cite{chambers2023bounding}, we used the fact that the maps $\eta_{S_\sigma}$ could be used to determine $\eta_{S^n_\sigma}$; however the matrix representations introduced in \cref{sec:DataStructure} do not allow for easy computation of this extension.
 Thus, we have modified the definition so that the maps $H(S_\sigma^n) \to H(S_\sigma^{2n})$ are also given as input.
 For the remainder of the paper, we use the term ``basis unnatural transformation'' to imply the extended definition given here.